Mimosa hostilis (syn. Mimosa tenuiflora) | ‘Carbonal’, ‘Jurema’, ‘MHRB’, ‘Tepezcohuite’ | Root bark (‘Hidden Valley’)

 Moreover, Mimosa bark’s high tannin content makes it particularly suitable for both dyeing and leather production, while its high levels of saponins and lipids help to create the most decadently lush handmade soaps!
 Incidentally, if you’re one of the many folk using this professionally to dye fabrics such as cotton, we’ve recently discovered an interesting technical article from King Saud University’s Journal of Saudi Chemical Society; ‘Dyeing of white and indigo dyed cotton fabrics with Mimosa tenuiflora extract’, by Gökhan Erkan, Kemal Şengül and Sibel Kaya.

-Dried root bark from a renewable South American source – Shipped from Spain – Very limited stocks
+Dried root bark from a renewable South American source – Shipped from Spain & the UK – Very limited stocks